DataDog/chef-datadog/README.md

 #### Actions

-* `:install` Default.
-Installs an integration in the given version.
+* `:install` (default) Installs an integration in the given version.
 * `:remove` Removes an integration.

 #### Properties

 * `'name'` is the name of the Agent integration to install, e.g. `datadog-apache`
 * `version` is the version of the integration that you want to install.
 Only needed with the `:install` action.

 #### Example

 This example installs version `1.11.0` of the ElasticSearch integration by using the `datadog_integration` resource.

-Note that the Agent installation needs to be earlier in the run list.
+**Note**: The Agent installation needs to be earlier in the run list.

 ```ruby
 include_recipe 'datadog::dd-agent'